deckhouse/virtualization/docs/USER_GUIDE.md

 ### Startup policy and VM state management

-The startup policy determines how the module maintains the machine state.
+The startup policy determines how DP maintains the machine state.
 It's set by the [`.spec.runPolicy`](cr.html#virtualmachine-v1alpha2-spec-runpolicy) parameter:

 - `AlwaysOnUnlessStoppedManually`: The default option.
 The machine always runs, and you can stop it only manually.
-- `AlwaysOn`: The machine always runs, and even after a shutdown from the guest OS the module starts it again.
+- `AlwaysOn`: The machine always runs, and even after a shutdown from the guest OS DP starts it again.
 - `Manual`: You manage the machine state yourself.
 - `AlwaysOff`: The machine is always off, and you can't start it.